Universal quantum control over Majorana zero modes: Chiral population transfer among Majorana zero modes

-Figure~\ref{Chiraltrans} demonstrates the fidelity dynamics $\mathcal{F}_n(t)$ about the four relevant states $|n\rangle$, $n=\gamma_{1,1},\gamma_{1,2},\gamma_{1,3},e$, during the chiral population transfer.
-It is found that the population can propagate with a unit fidelity in both clockwise and counterclockwise manners.
-In Fig.~\ref{Chiraltrans}(a) for the clockwise population transfer, the initial population on the first MZM $\gamma_{1,1}$ can be completely transferred to the second one $\gamma_{1,2}$ when $t=T$, despite the unwanted states are temporally populated during Stage (i).
+Figure~\ref{Chiraltrans} demonstrates the fidelity dynamics $\mathcal{F}_n(t)$ about the four relevant states $|n\rangle$, $n=\gamma_{1,1},\gamma_{1,2},\gamma_{1,3},e$, describing the chiral population transfer.
+It is found that the population can propagate with a unit fidelity at the ends of each stages in both clockwise and counterclockwise manners.
+In Fig.~\ref{Chiraltrans}(a) for the clockwise population transfer, the initial population on the first MZM $\gamma_{1,1}$ can be completely transferred to the second one $\gamma_{1,2}$ when $t=T$, despite the unwanted states are temporally occupied during stage (i).
 We have up to $\mathcal{F}_e\approx\mathcal{F}_{\gamma_{1,3}}\approx0.5$ when $t=0.5T$.
-At the end of Stage (ii), the population transfers completely to the third MZM $\gamma_{1,3}$ at $t=2T$.
+At the end of stage (ii), the population transfers completely to the third MZM $\gamma_{1,3}$ at $t=2T$.
 And the loop is completed by the population returning to the state $|\gamma_{1,1}\rangle$ at $t=3T$.
 During the second loop $t\in[3T, 6T]$, we have another perfect chiral transfer in the clockwise manner.
 Figure~\ref{Chiraltrans}(b) demonstrates the counterclockwise population transfer with the sequences: the population in the state $|\gamma_{1,1}\rangle$ can be transferred to the state $|\gamma_{1,3}\rangle$ when $t=T$, followed by the state $|\gamma_{1,2}\rangle$ when $t=2T$, and then back to the state $|\gamma_{1,1}\rangle$ when $t=3T$.
 The second loop of the counterclockwise population transfer exhibits identical behavior of the first loop.